John-Lin/Pic-helper/README.md

 * **RAW** folder store CR2 or NEF files.
 * **MOV** folder store MOV, AVI files.

-And it also can assist to pick favorite photo or RAW to the Favorite_Pic folder.
+And it also can assist to pick out favorite photo or RAW to the Favorite_Pic folder.

 Current content
 ---